The Sales Funnel: Everything You Need to Know

 In the third tier, you want to encourage consideration of your specific offering.
 This may involve sharing comparison pages, benefits analyses, case studies, testimonials, providing links to demos, having sales people personally reach out to prospects, and more.
 Basically anything that gets people thinking your company is the one that they want to partner with, more than any other.

 Though it's important at every stage, in the consideration stage in particular, you'll want to use sales CRM (customer relationship management) software that prioritizes your leads, identifying who to reach out to and when so that you're achieving the best results.
-Vendasta's Sales & Success Center includes a Hot Leads feature that sends you a notification anytime a potential client is looking into your company so that you can get in touch immediately and take advantage of their interest before they get distracted by someone else's product.
+Vendasta's CRM includes a Hot Leads feature that sends you a notification anytime a potential client is looking into your company so that you can get in touch immediately and take advantage of their interest before they get distracted by someone else's product.

 Now the moment of truth, the purchase stage.
 To get people to cross this hurdle, make the process as friction-free as possible.
 Offer them a free sign-up, free trial offer, or perhaps a coupon code.
 Have one of your sales people get in touch (ideally they already have been before this stage) to answer any questions they have, or to gently nudge them along.